Building Partnership Types

 EPA and Appalachian Regional Commission MOU

-Since the inception of the Brownfields program, the EPA has recognized the value of partnerships and resource leveraging to the success of its EWDJT program.
+Since the inception of the Brownfields program, the EPA has recognized the value of partnerships and resource leveraging to the success of its JT program.
 The 2015 Brownfields Federal Programs Guide identifies federal Brownfields partners and their contribution to Brownfields redevelopment.

 Advisory boards provide another example of in-kind partners.
-EWDJT programs can gain a great deal through the knowledge and experience of volunteers who serve as advisory board members.
+JT programs can gain a great deal through the knowledge and experience of volunteers who serve as advisory board members.
 These individuals add value to the program in many ways

 - Providing access to potential supporters.